OMPSHUNYAYA/Structural-Number-Theory/README.md

 SSNT measures how many distinct signatures appear as `n` grows.

 Observed pattern:
 - rapid signature discovery at small `n`
-- slowing discovery as `n` increases
+- long plateaus
-- near-stabilization by higher cutoffs
+- occasional late discoveries under extended ranges

-This indicates that integer behavior under SSNT is **compressible and bounded**, not chaotic.
+This indicates that integer behavior under SSNT is compressible and bounded, and that alphabet completion should be treated as an empirical convergence question that depends on scan range, not as an assumed constant.

 ---